cicirello/examples-jacoco-badge-generator/README.md

 You are also free to fork this repository if you want (e.g., if you want to contribute to it with a pull request or for some other reason, such as just trying out the workflows).
+Keep in mind, however, that GitHub by default disables workflows in forks.
+So if you fork the repository for the purpose of experimenting with the action and the provided sample workflows, then you will need to enable GitHub Actions via the actions tab of your fork.

 ## Before You Modify Anything